aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 });
 ```

-Providing a custom, user controlled log group this way is not yet supported in all regions, namely GovCloud and CN.
+Providing a user-controlled log group was rolled out to commercial regions on 2023-11-16.
-Please check regional availability.
+If you are deploying to another type of region, please check regional availability first.

 ### Legacy Log Retention